 Policy and Practice Network

-This is a network of those representing state and national policy as well as health, family and women’s services.
+This is a network of those working in, or affected by domestic and family violence and are passionate about helping to make sustainable change in policy and practice.
 Members collaborate with the CRE and each other to exchange knowledge and share expert advice to guide policy and program directions that support early intervention and first line response to domestic violence in the health sector.

-This network is also privy to our bimonthly newsletter.
-If you are interested in becoming an affiliated member organisation of the Policy and Practice network, and would like to be on our mailing list, please submit your details below.
+This network is also privy to our newsletter.
+If you are interested in becoming an affiliated member organisation or individual of the Policy and Practice network, and would like to be on our mailing list, please submit your details via the link below.